foncteur/foncteur.github.io/_posts/2020-11-15-introduction-to-lisp.markdown

 6
 ```

 At this point, it seems only natural to introduce functions.
-We work with anonymous functions, as the keyword `define`{.scheme} can then be used to name them.
+We work with anonymous functions, as the keyword `define` can then be used to name them.
-The keyword for that is `lambda`{.scheme}, in refence to Alonzo Church's lambda calculus.
-The `lambda`{.scheme} primitive takes two arguments: a list of arguments and the result expression.
+The keyword for that is `lambda`, in refence to Alonzo Church's lambda calculus.
+The `lambda` primitive takes two arguments: a list of arguments and the result expression.
 Let's look at some examples.

 ```scheme
 >>> (lambda (x) (+ x x))
 <fun>
 ```

-Here, we have the function that takes an argument, named `x`{.scheme}, and returns the double of `x`{.scheme}.
-The variable `x`{.scheme} is between parentheses because the `lambda`{.scheme} primitive takes a *list* of arguments as its first argument.
+Here, we have the function that takes an argument, named `x`, and returns the double of `x`.
+The variable `x` is between parentheses because the `lambda` primitive takes a *list* of arguments as its first argument.

-This function is stricly equivalent to `(lambda (y) (+ y y))`{.scheme}, as we only renamed the variable.
+This function is stricly equivalent to `(lambda (y) (+ y y))`, as we only renamed the variable.

 If we want to sum two integers, we can write the following function: